Privacy policy

 Description and scope of data processing

-We use cookies to track visitor preferences and to optimize the design of our website.
+We use cookies to track visitor preferences and optimize our website.
 Cookies are small text files that are stored on your computer when you visit our website.
-Unless these cookies are technically necessary, we only set them with your consent, which you can revoke at any time.
+Unless these cookies are technically necessary, we only use them with your consent, which you can revoke at any time.

-You can delete the cookies at any time.
+You can delete cookies at any time.
 How you do this depends on your browser.
-Please refer to the help function of the browser you are using.
-However, this may mean that individual functions are no longer available to you.
+Please consult the help function of your browser for instructions.
+However, this may result in certain features no longer being available to you.

 Legal basis for data processing